By Game Foundry··Updated March 14, 2026·7 min read·factory-games

 • Colony hybrid: Captain of Industry

-• Programming / robots: Autonauts
+• Logic / programming angle: Autonauts

 What you're looking for